hash-org/hashc/docs/src/features/macros.md

 }
 ```

-An example of the AST macro being used to set some attributes on a function:
+An example of an AST macro being used to set some attributes on a function:
 ```rust
 #[attr(foreign(c), no_mangle, link_name = "jpeg_read_header")]
 jpeg_read_header := (&raw cinfo, bool require_image) -> i32;